 Viper has been many things over the years.
 It’s been the car that’s bailed Chrysler out.
 It’s been called suicidal and almost impossible to control.
 Like it’s had a will of its own.
 It has even been called a piece of trash by some.
 But, what do they know?!
 Whatever your take on the serpent is – one thing you got to admit.
 Dodge Viper isn’t your average American straight line muscle car.
 Although difficult to handle, Viper still managed to set a dozen lap records on tracks across the globe.
 Including one at Laguna Seca among others.
 Quite a remarkable feat for an American sports car.
 Even for one that’s started with 8.0L V10 capable of making 400 hp and evolved to 645-horsepower beast with 8.4L V10 under its hood over the years.

-And, as far as Viper’s uncontrollable spirit goes – Viper wasn’t intended for those weak of heart (and driving skill).
-It was intended for people skillful enough to enjoy its frenzy handling.
+And, as far as the Viper’s uncontrollable spirit goes – the Viper wasn’t intended for those weak of heart (and driving skill) – it was intended for people skillful enough to enjoy its frenzy handling.
 Like a young wild stallion full of strength.
-If only Mustang name hadn’t been taken already, it sure would have suited Dodge’s most powerful car ever made.
+If only the Mustang name hadn’t been taken already, it sure would have suited Dodge’s most powerful car ever made.

 Tesla Model S

 Sure, Tesla isn’t the only automaker that dabbles with electric vehicles.
-But American car maker proudly named after one of the world’s most important inventors, sure does take the term electric vehicle to another level.
-Their EV’s are the best and for one simple reason.
-EV’s are Tesla’s bread and butter and they’re the only thing California-based company deals in.
+But the American car maker proudly named after one of the world’s most important inventors sure does take the term electric vehicle to another level.
+Their EV’s are the best and for one simple reason: EV’s are Tesla’s bread and butter and they’re the only thing that the California-based company deals in.